BrianWill/byteschool/markdown/os/terminals.md

 If we want to run a file in the current working directory, we have to trick the shell:

 ```
-# run 'bar' in a direcotry of the PATH
+# run 'bar' in a directory of the PATH
 bar arg1 arg2

-# run 'bar' in the current directory
+# run 'bar' in the current working directory
 ./bar arg1 arg2
 ```

 Above, `bar` is a valid relative path, but the shell only looks for it in the `PATH` directories.
-By using `.` to refer to the current directory, we can form a relative path to *bar* that the shell will interpret as a relative path.
+By using `.` to refer to the current working directory, we can form a path to *bar* that the shell will interpret as relative from the current working directory.

 ## echo mode and backspace

 Typed input to a terminal isn't necessarily displayed on the terminal: input and output of a terminal are separate!
 However, terminals can run in *echo mode*, in which any typed input is automatically displayed on screen.
 While shells almost always leave echo mode on, some terminal programs will turn it off.

 You might also notice that you can erase characters with backspace.
-Terminals conforming to the VT100 standard (most terminal emulators) interpret the ASCII `backspace` control character to mean 'move the cursor back one position'.
+Terminals conforming to the VT100 standard (most terminal emulators) interpret the ASCII `backspace` control character to mean just 'move the cursor back one position'.
 Hitting the backspace key actually generates three characters, ASCII `backspace`, then `space`, then `backspace` again: back up, overwrite with a space, then back up again.
 The shell will echo these characters, so hitting backspace effectively erases the last typed character and moves the cursor back one position.

 ## standard input, standard output, and standard error